KaydenLiss/all-of-time-and-space/README.md

 The website should now be running under http://localhost:1313/.

-You can find more information on how to work with the blog at https://github.com/kayliz/all-of-time-and-space/wiki/How-To-Guides.
+You can find more information on how to work with the blog in the [wiki](https://github.com/kayliz/all-of-time-and-space/wiki/How-To-Guides).